 - In most states, a P.O. mailbox can’t be used.

 Designating Yourself or Another Member of Your LLC

 It seems pretty tempting to designate yourself as your business’s registered agent and give your home address.
 Of course, why won’t you consider it as it is the most straightforward and convenient option?
 However, Moneyaisle does not recommend you to be your registered agent for the following reasons;

 - The registered agent’s address is made public in the business registration documents.
-Using your home address as a registered agent’s address can breach your privacy, or you can get too many junk or spam mails.
+Using your home address as a registered agent’s address can breach your privacy, or you can get too much junk or spam emails.